 AP exams are tough—they’re supposed to be.
 These 3-hour long tests cover an entire year’s worth of material, so there’s a lot to review.
 If you’re planning to wait until a couple of weeks before the AP exams to start studying, we’ve got bad news for you: AP exam prep is a marathon, not a sprint.

-We always recommend that students start AP exam prep by March at the latest, allowing about two months to get ready for the end of year test.
-Two months sounds like a lot, but to succeed on AP exams, you need to really know your stuff—and to really know your stuff, you’ve got to study it repeatedly over a long period of time.
+We always recommend that students start AP exam prep by March at the latest.
+To succeed on AP exams, you need to really know your stuff—and to really know your stuff, you’ve got to study it repeatedly over a long period of time.

 Break each exam down and create a to-do list.

 The first thing you’ll need to do is to figure out what you need to study.

 Start by creating a list of topics you’ll see on each of your AP exams.
 The College Board’s AP Central includes course descriptions that outline all of the topics that could show up on the exam.
 Most AP prep books also feature a good topic breakdown.